Robin Becker (footballer): Career

 Becker spent the 2016–17 season at 1.
 FC Heidenheim on loan from Bayer Leverkusen making seven appearances in the 2.
 Bundesliga.

 In June 2017, he joined Eintracht Braunschweig, also of the 2.
 Bundesliga, signing a three-year contract.

 He was released by Eintracht Braunschweig at the end of the 2019–20 season.

 He signed for Dynamo Dresden on a two-year contract in July 2020.

+On 30 January 2024, Becker joined 1.
+FC Saarbrücken in 3.
+Liga.